 In assessing the compensation of its executive officers, the Corporation does not have in place any formal objectives, criteria or analysis; instead, it relies mainly on Board discussion, with input from and upon the recommendations of the Compensation Committee.
-The Compensation Committee is comprised of John Craven, JoAchim Conrad and Igor Akhmerov.
-The Group also has a "nomination committee".
+The Compensation Committee is comprised of JoAchim Conrad, Greg Smith, Daryl Gilbert and Maxim Mayorets.